rohanmr/picsapp/README.md

 Simple Code filter images by searching any name

-Download the Code and Run
+Download the Code and Run by Following Steps

+# Step:

-npm i
+1. npm i

-npm start
+2. npm start